AZapryanov/AZapryanov/README.md

 - Hi, I’m Alexandar Zapryanov
-- I’m interested in learning new technologies, expanding my knowledge and gaining experience in all aspects of programming.
 - I’m currently practicing my skills in Java and learning Spring and JavaScript.
 - Also I am actively searching for an opportunity to start my professional journey in the magnificent world of technology as an intern or junior.
 - The most important thing for me, at this point, is to work for a company whose core values and culture align well with me.